How COVID-19 could impact private equity's approach to ESG

 The COVID-19 crisis has the potential to considerably shift attitudes concerning the integration of environmental, social and governance (ESG) considerations in the middle market.
 Anthony DeCandido, RSM financial services senior analyst and audit partner, speaks with Private Equity International and offers insights on how COVID-19 could impact private equity's (PE) approach to ESG.

-There has been a growing interest in private equity being able to demonstrate that they can do good in the world and not just generate financial returns.
-There is also some evidence from the programmes that exist, particularly in the larger private equity funds, that a commitment to ESG can drive even bigger financial returns than might otherwise have been achieved.
+There has been a growing interest in private equity being able to demonstrate that it can do good in the world and not just generate financial returns.
+There is also some evidence from the programs that exist, particularly in the larger private equity funds, that a commitment to ESG can drive even bigger financial returns than might otherwise have been achieved.

 The risk element to this is now something that is going to be of special interest to private equity firms.
 COVID-19 is just an example of one of the business risks that companies need to prepare for even if they don’t necessarily know what those risks are.

 Before the crisis, our clients were increasingly talking about climate change, social inequality and issues such as water shortages.
 But where a firm’s interest lies depends very much on the type of industry that the firm is investing in.
 While this is key for firms of all sizes and strategies, we find firms that are larger generally have more infrastructure to get organized, more resources to prepare deliverables, and they also probably have more of a community blueprint so there is a higher expectation of them.